astramieri/azure-data-fundamentals/docs/module_5/azure_blob_storage.md

 In an **Azure Storage Account**, you store blobs in **containers**.
 A container provides a convenient way of grouping related blobs together.
 You control who can read and write blobs inside a container at the container level.

+Within a container, you can organize blobs in a hierarchy of virtual folders, similar to files in a file system on disk.
+However *by default* these folders are simply a way of using a "/" character in a blob name to organize the blobs into namespaces.
+The **folders are purely virtual**, and you can't perform folder-level operations to control access or perform bulk operations.

     https://mystorageaccount.blob.core.windows.net

 - AzureStorageAccount